zyteo/TheShelterPeople/readme.md

 4 Sep 2023 - Reading up on PERN stack
-Reading on changes to be made from MERN to PERN Looking at current data structure and changes to be made Will need to relook at the whole project again apart from frontend
+Reading on changes to be made from MERN to PERN Looking at current data structure and changes to be made Will need to relook at the whole project again

+5 Sep 2023 - Planning for changes.

+Plans for changes:
+-[ ] 1.
+Draw data diagram
+-[ ] 2.
+Set up new postgres database
+-[ ] 3.
+Change models
+-[ ] 4.
+Change controllers
+-[ ] 5.
+Test API with postman
+-[ ] 6.
+Migrate data from mongoDB to postgres
+-[ ] 7.
+Test after migration
+-[ ] 8.
+Adjust frontend to new API
+-[ ] 9.
+Look at hosting options

+Sketch data diagram.
 ```